Captured Hospital: Story

 Musashi, life count at 90 minutes due to the poison, and in a room with a bomb on the door, continues investigating, while Honjo commands the team in HQ.
 Governor Oshiba is put under a tub with 70 kilos of content that he has to hold with a rope, or else it will fall and crush him.
 Yuko operates on Gashadokuro.
 Ibuki is targeted by Masaki and his daughter.
 Masaki tells him that Yamato is the "Noppera-bō" of the underworld.
 During the Ayakashi's broadcast, Kasa-obake uncovers himself.
 Oshiba had killed his wife, who tried to accuse him of collusion with a construction company.
 It was also learned that director Hinode was trying to hide Oshiba's crimes through manipulation of news information.
 The people in 2 related cases whose images were blurred were actually the same person, someone who Hinode knew from college.
 The Ayakashi who were seeking revenge this time were "Bakeneko" and "Kappa".
 Oshiba is in a room.
 Musashi, having been given the antidote, goes there and demands information.
-Oshiba tells him he doesn't know who is responsible, but that there is a puppeteer (kugutsushi) controling everything.
+Oshiba tells him he doesn't know who is responsible, but that there is a puppeteer (kugutsushi) controlling everything.
 Oshiba is on a chair that shocks him, and that has a bomb underneath.